 |Manganese||0.15 mg||0.15 mg|

-Both of these Russet potatoes provide a variety of minerals and vitamins.
-At first glance it may be difficult to determine which potato is healthier.
-Let’s answer, what’s healthier, Idaho Russet Potatoes or Russet potatoes?
+Both of them provide a variety of minerals and vitamins.
+At first glance it may be difficult to determine which one is healthier.
+Let’s take a close look at which one is healthier.

-Idaho Russet potatoes are healthier than Russet potatoes due to its higher percentage of vitamin C. Idaho Russet potatoes contains 220% more vitamin C per 100 grams than Russet potatoes.
-Idaho Russet provides 18.2 mg of vitamin C per 100 grams, and Russet potatoes provide 5.7 mg.
+Idaho Russet potatoes are healthier than Russet potatoes due to its higher percentage of vitamin C. They contain 220% more vitamin C per 100 grams than regular Russets.
+Idaho Russet provides 18.2 mg of vitamin C per 100 grams, and regular Russets provide 5.7 mg.

-The vitamin C is what gives the Idaho Russet potato the slight edge over the Russet potato.
-All the other vitamins and minerals are very similar between the two potatoes, and most people can’t go wrong choosing either one.
+The vitamin C is what gives the Idaho Russet potato the slight edge.
+All the other vitamins and minerals are very similar between the two types, and most people can’t go wrong choosing either one.

-Find out how white sweet potatoes compared to sweet potatoes in my article, White Sweet Potato vs. Sweet Potato: What’s The Difference?
+Find out how white sweet potatoes compared in my comparison article here.

-Idaho Russet potatoes provide 419 mg of potassium and Russet potatoes 417 mg.
-Potassium helps the body get rid of excess sodium reducing fluid build-up.
-These help keep systolic and diastolic blood pressure lower 8.
+Both of them provide a good amount of potassium.
+It helps the body get rid of excess sodium reducing fluid build-up.
+These help keep systolic and diastolic blood pressure lower 7.

 Fiber for Digestion and Gut Health

-Russet potatoes and Idaho Russet potatoes both contain fiber.
+They both contain fiber.
 Fiber remains in the digestive tract and provides gut related health benefits.
-Fiber rich diets have been linked to regular bowel movements and a lower risk of colon cancer 11.
+Fiber rich diets have been linked to regular bowel movements and a lower risk of colon cancer 10.

-Idaho Russets contain 18.2 mg of vitamin C per 100 grams and Russets 5.7 mg.
+Idaho contains 18.2 mg of vitamin C per 100 grams.
 Vitamin C acts as an antioxidant and helps with the following:

 - Prevent damage to cells.